aafarokh/WBB_NWK/README.md

 # Converting old files to new ones; FileAdaptor.m

+The objective of this data management is to read the old files in the data base, which contain different format of saving the signals and convert them to a one-column .txt file:

+"Fs= " x

+V(1)

+V(2)

+V(3)

+V(4)

+.

+.

+.

+V(end)

+where x is the sampling frequency of the signal in Hz.

 All signal files are in .txt format, either the old or the new versions.
 The files that contain different signals from different subjects in the old format could have different rows and columns such as: